transmission/transmission/qt/README.txt

    1. Prerequisites: Qt >= 4.x and its development packages
    2. Build Transmission as normal
-   3. In the qt/ directory, type "qmake-qt4 qtransmission.pro"
+   3. In the qt/ directory, type "qmake-qt4"
    4. In the qt/ directory, type "make"
-   5. In the qt/ directory, as root, type "make install"
+   5. In the qt/ directory, as root, type "INSTALL_ROOT=/usr make install" (Feel free to replace /usr with /usr/local or /opt or whatever)